-Designed specifically for commercial applications as passenger, cargo or chassis-cab vans, the Sprinter can be built on one of two wheelbases with one of three roof heights.
-The Sprinter competes in a class with the Chevrolet Express, Ford E-Series Wagon and GMC Savana.
+Designed specifically for commercial applications as passenger, cargo or chassis-cab vans, the Sprinter is available in three lengths with a choice of two roof heights.
+In passenger-carrying form, the Sprinter can seat up to 12 people in four rows.
+The Sprinter competes in a class with the Chevrolet Express, Ford E-Series and GMC Savana.

 The back doors open to the vehicle's full height and swing open 270 degrees.
 One-touch, triple-flash turn signals and wide-angle mirrors are standard.
 A power sliding door is optional on both cargo and passenger models.
 Exterior features include:

 Up to 12 occupants fit inside a passenger-carrying Sprinter.
 Two people sit up front and as many as three more rows of seats can be installed.
 The Crew Van is designed to carry five people as well as cargo.
 All models can have bucket seats in front.
 Sprinters have a flat cargo floor and tapered rear-wheel housings.
 Interior features include:

 Sprinters come in 2500 (three-quarter-ton) and 3500 (one-ton) ratings, but only the 2500 series includes a passenger model.
 Sprinters have an independent front suspension, rear leaf springs and power rack-and-pinion steering.
 Mechanical features include:

 Safety features include:

 Select up to three models to compare with the 2012 Mercedes-Benz Sprinter.